Challenges When You Have A Bad Credit Score

 Having a bad credit score shouldn’t be like a sentence, but it can often feel that way.

 This is not to say that being above 600 is good.
-Far from it.
-But if we were to pick a point at which a credit score is considered bad, this would be it.
-But there are other disadvantages of having a poor credit rating.
+Having a score in the low 600’s is considered fair.
+But if we were to pick a point at which a credit score is considered bad, below 600 would be it.
+There are a number of disadvantages to having a poor credit rating.
 Read on as we discuss other ways it can impact you, and the many benefits of good credit scores you may want to consider.

 Cost of Borrowing